janul/chapter10-review/chapter10.md

 SAML metadata allows for the description of multiple entities.
 A SAML federation metadata aggregate is a big xml file with all the entities for all the participants.
-The federation signs this metadata with its private signing key, and publishes it.
+The federation signs this xml file with its private signing key, and publishes it.

 A metadata aggregate can get pretty big.
 Each entity publishes its public